 Unionville has a detailed Safe Schools Plan.
 Fire drills, tornado drills, bus safety programs, Safety Patrol Team, student/staff identification badges, and evacuation procedures are just a few examples of safety precautions used at Unionville.
 As an added safety precaution, the exterior doors are locked from 7:30-2:00 daily.
-Visitors must enter through the main entrance and come to the office to sign in.
+Visitors must enter through the main entrance and come to the office to sign in with a driver's license.
 All visitors or volunteers are asked to wear an identification sticker while on our school grounds.